Quadratic residue: Prime modulus

 Following this convention, the multiplicative inverse of a residue is a residue, and the inverse of a nonresidue is a nonresidue.

-Following this convention, modulo an odd prime number there are an equal number of residues and nonresidues.
+Following this convention, modulo an odd prime number there is an equal number of residues and nonresidues.

 Modulo a prime, the product of two nonresidues is a residue and the product of a nonresidue and a (nonzero) residue is a nonresidue.

 The first supplement to the law of quadratic reciprocity is that if p ≡ 1 (mod 4) then −1 is a quadratic residue modulo p, and if p ≡ 3 (mod 4) then −1 is a nonresidue modulo p.
 This implies the following:

 If p ≡ 1 (mod 4) the negative of a residue modulo p is a residue and the negative of a nonresidue is a nonresidue.

 If p ≡ 3 (mod 4) the negative of a residue modulo p is a nonresidue and the negative of a nonresidue is a residue.